brentvollebregt/nitratine.net/posts/encryption-and-decryption-in-python/post.md

 key = Fernet.generate_key()
 ```

-The variable *key* will now have the value of a url safe base64 encoded key.
+The variable *key* will now have the value of a URL safe base64 encoded key.
 When using these keys to encrypt, make sure to keep them safe, if you lose them you will not be able to decrypt your message.

 This key will have a type of bytes, so if you want a string you can call `key.decode()` to convert from UTF-8 to Pythons string type.